 When you go on a Keto diet, the first thing that you begin to notice is a reduction in hunger.
 Hunger is the worst side effect of any diet regime, it is the sole reason many people give up on dieting.
 Low carb high-fat diet, however, automatically reduces appetite and influences you to keep going on with the diet.

 Studies also show people on low carbohydrate diet lose more weight, faster, in comparison to low-fat diets.
 Even when a person is actively restricting calorie intake in the latter diet plan.
-This is largely because low carb diet helps the body rid itself of access water, resulting in decreased insulin levels and rapid weight loss.
+This is largely because a low-carb diet helps the body rid itself of access water, resulting in decreased insulin levels and rapid weight loss.

 A significant long-term benefit of Keto diet, in addition to weight loss, is it helps decrease the level of triglycerides and blood glucose.

-Triglycerides are fat molecules which circulate in the bloodstream and are a strong heart disease risk factor.
-When you go on a low carb diet, it is seen that over a long period of time, it helps in dramatic reduction of blood triglycerides, the bad cholesterol.
+Triglycerides are fat molecules that circulate in the bloodstream and are a strong heart disease risk factor.
+When you go on a low carb diet, it is seen that over a long period of time, it helps in a dramatic reduction of blood triglycerides, the bad cholesterol.

 The Ketogenic diet is also seen to enhance the High-density lipoprotein (HDL) in the body.
-Also called the good cholesterol, high HDL means you have lesser risk of heart disease.
+Also called good cholesterol, high HDL means you have a lesser risk of heart disease.

 Keto diet is also beneficial in making you more focused and energetic.
 This is because carbs – the main energy source causes glucose levels in the body to rise and fall.
 Since the source of energy is not consistent, it’s harder for the brain to stay focused for a long period of time.
 When the body goes into Ketosis, with low carb high-fat diet, the brain uses ketones for energy.
 As your body already has a lot of fat and can store more fat, from the intake, the body and brain have a consistent flow of fuel to burn, which keeps the brain focused and body energised for long periods of time.